-- Section 2: Describes the review and update of the SWMP. - Section 3: Outlines the statutory requirements applicable to the SWMP. - Section 4: Provides an overview of the hydrological setting and baseline data. - Section 5: Details the performance measures and performance indicators that will be used to assess the Project, including trigger levels. - Section 6: Provides a description of the Project water management system and other surface water management measures. - Section 7: Details the surface water monitoring program. - Section 8: Provides a Contingency Plan to manage any unpredicted impacts and their consequences.
+- Section 2: Describes the review and update of the SWMP. - Section 3: Outlines the statutory requirements applicable to the SWMP. - Section 4: Provides an overview of the hydrological setting and baseline data. - Section 5: Details the performance measures and performance indicators that will be used to assess the - Project, including trigger levels. - Section 6: Provides a description of the Project water management system and other surface water - management measures. - Section 7: Details the surface water monitoring program. - Section 8: Provides a Contingency Plan to manage any unpredicted impacts and their consequences. - Section 9: Describes the program to review and report on the effectiveness of management measures - and improvement of environmental performance. - Section 10: Describes the protocol for management and reporting of incidents, complaints and - non-compliances with statutory requirements. - Section 11: Lists the references cited in this SWMP.